 It is the AIs that are perhaps the strangest things.
 These systems were built towards the end of what we refer to as the ‘technological high point’.
 Historical records show that they performed many great feats in their time – some machines helped the blind see, and others solved outstanding riddles in physics and mathematics and the other sciences.
 Other systems were used for war and surveillance, to great effect.
 But some systems – the longest lasting ones – simply watch the world.
 There are perhaps five of them left worldwide, and some of us guard them, though we are unsure of their purpose.

 The AI I guard sits at the center of an ancient forest.
 Once a year it emits a radio broadcast that beams data out to all that can listen.
-Much of the data is mysterious to us but some of it is helpful – it knows the number of birds in the forest, and can
+Much of the data is mysterious to us but some of it is helpful – it knows the number of birds in the forest, for example, and has also helped us identify rivers, and deposits of rare minerals.

 The AI is housed in a large building which, if provided with a steady supply of water, is able to generate power sufficient to let the machine function.
 When components break, small doors in the side of the AI’s building open, revealing components sealed in vacuum bags, marked with directions in every possible language about how to replace them.
 We speak different languages now and one day it will be my job to show the person who comes after me how to replace different components.
 At current failure rates, I expect the AI to survive for several hundred years.